PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:31:00
+Last updated: 2024-04-02 17:31:34
-Random Quote: What lies behind us and what lies before us are tiny matters compared to what lies within us. - Ralph Waldo Emerson
+Random Quote: We gain the strength of the temptation we resist. - Ralph Waldo Emerson